 Types of Cherry Blossoms found in D.C.

-Cherry tree varieties with pink colored petals found in D.C. include the Kwanzan Cherry (over 400 found at Pontomac Park), the Sargent Cherry (found at Pontomac and Tidal Basin), and the Fugenzo Cherry tree (found at Tidal Basin).
+Cherry tree varieties with pink colored petals found in D.C. include the Kwanzan Cherry (over 400 found at Potomac Park), the Sargent Cherry (found at Potomac and Tidal Basin), and the Fugenzo Cherry tree (found at Tidal Basin).

 If you are able to time your visit just right during the peak blooming season, you will see these beautiful trees all around the Capitol Hill area.
 The trees provide a lovely backdrop for all your touristy monument photos.
 More on the best spots to see a high concentration of these trees later on.

 Seeing the petals flutter off the trees in the wind is as awe-inspiring as seeing the trees blooming.
 It’s quite sad as the flowers are so beautiful, yet also mesmerizing all the same as the petals seem to romantically flutter about in the wind before covering the ground with beautiful pink and white hues.

 The blooming period is very short so it takes expert planning (and a bit of luck) to time your visit just right.
 April 1st was the predicted bloom this year.
 The average date each year is April 4th, with extreme weather conditions moving the date earlier or later.
 You have about a week post-bloom to enjoy the trees.
 Of course, adverse weather conditions can abruptly cause the trees to lose flowers faster.